 If the average of those 13 companies represents ‘fair value’ for companies growing that quickly and that consistently, then Burberry should have a dividend yield of about 2.1% and a PE10 ratio of about 32.

-To achieve that valuation the shares would have to be price at 1,300p, not the 1,546p that they currently sit at.
+To achieve that valuation, the shares would have to be priced at 1,300p, not the 1,546p that they currently sit at.